 ||Policy Manual||View recent discussions

 |The Policy Development Working Group (PDWG)||Meeting Minutes||View Policy Proposals

 Summary of the Problem Being Addressed by this Policy Proposal

-Loosening of restriction to DNS-root server operators for IPv4 PI policy, critical infrastructure criteria, in order to also include ccTLD and possibly significant SLDs.
+Removal of the restriction to DNS-root server operators in the IPv4 PI policy, critical infrastructure criteria, in order to include ccTLDs and possibly significant SLDs.

 Summary of How this Proposal Addresses the Problem

-"Core DNS service provider: A core DNS service provider is a company who provides DNS service for the root level of the DNS tree (ICANN-sanctioned root operators)."
+A core DNS service provider is a company who provides DNS services for the root level of the DNS tree (ICANN-sanctioned root operators)."

-3.2) I assume and understand this has always been the intention, I just believe the current wording is too restrictive.
+3.2 The author assumes and understands this has always been the intention, but believes the current wording is too restrictive.

 Discussions are taking place on the policy working group mailing list if you want to subscribe to the mailing send your subscription request to rpd-request [at] afrinic.net with 'Subscribe' as subject line